Gabby's Dollhouse: Film

 On April 25, 2024, Universal Pictures and DreamWorks Animation announced a feature-length film based on Gabby's Dollhouse, titled Gabby's Dollhouse: The Movie, released on September 26, 2025, with Ryan Crego attached to direct and Steven Schweickart producing, while Traci Paige Johnson and Jennifer Twomey would serve as executive producers.
 The film is the studio's first live action hybrid.
-In the film, Gabby goes on a road trip to Cat Francisco with her grandmother GiGi (portrayed by Gloria Estefan), but when the dollhouse ends up in the possession of a cat lady named Vera (portrayed by Kristen Wiig), Gabby must set off on an adventure through the real world to save the dollhouse and the Gabby Cats.
+In the film, Gabby goes on a road trip to Cat Francisco with her grandmother Gigi (portrayed by Gloria Estefan), but when the dollhouse ends up in the possession of a cat lady named Vera (portrayed by Kristen Wiig), Gabby must set off on an adventure through the real world to save the dollhouse and the Gabby Cats.

+Spin-off

+In early 2026, DreamWorks filed trademark applications related to a potential Doozie's Doghouse series.
+On September 24, 2026, the spin-off was announced which will feature Doozie and her Doozie Dogs as they play in their dollhouse and have playdates with Gabby and the Gabby Cats.

 Miscellaneous

 In 2024, the Macy's Thanksgiving Day Parade revealed a parade balloon of Gabby's animated form with Pandy Paws.

+A video game titled DreamWorks Gabby's Dollhouse: Ready to Party was released on September 18, 2025.

 Theme park attraction

-Universal Kids Resort will include a themed land based on the Gabby's Dollhouse franchise.
+Universal Kids Resort includes a themed land based on the Gabby's Dollhouse franchise.